ssea-lab/BugTriage/DFATPL/README.md

 (a) feautres_input_TossingProb.csv -- The tossing probability between two developers are listed in this file.

 (b) feautres_input.rar -- The feautres inputted to machine learning classfiers in our paper are included in this file.

+(c) deldevs.csv -- This file includes developers who are on the very weak tossing ties.
 ```

 ## Additional details